fommil/fpmortals/manuscript/complete.md

   Right(Sam)
 ~~~~~~~~

-And if we add the following import
+If we add the following import

 {lang="text"}
 ~~~~~~~~
   import refined.auto._
 ~~~~~~~~

-we can construct *valid* values at compiletime and get a compile error if the
+we can construct valid values at compiletime and get an error if the provided
-provided value does not meet the requirements
+value does not meet the requirements

 {lang="text"}
 ~~~~~~~~